feizhao19/CheckGuard/README.md

 ## Training Scripts

-- All PEFT-based models' training scripts are stored in the `peft-script` folder in the repo.
+- All PEFT-based models' training scripts are stored in the `script-peft` folder in the repo.

 ## Inference